Last Updated on February 15, 2019

 What is mâche or lamb's lettuce salad?

 This tender leaf salad can also be found under the name lamb’s ear lettuce, mache lettuce, mâche rosettes, corn salad, corn lettuce, Rapunzel, field salad or the Latin name “Valerianella locusta”.
-It has spoon-shaped dark green leaves, and a tangy , distinctive flavour.
+It has spoon-shaped dark green leaves, and a tangy , distinctive flavor.

 While it is a very common crop in Europe, I realize that these mâche rosettes are not so present in American's kitchens.
 At least I didn't find many mâche recipes on Pinterest…But don't worry, I'll give you some tips where you can buy them in the US at the end of this blog post.